Professional Career Path for Dental Assistants

 Certification Courses for Dental Auxiliary

 Florida does not license dental assistants and there is no examination requirement.
 However, prior to the performance of expanded duties as defined by rule of the Board, the dental assistant must possess formal training.
-This certification training falls into two categories:
+This certification training falls into three categories:

 Formal training which is required for certification in order to legally perform certain remediable tasks.
 Rules 64B5- 16.005 and 16.006, Florida Administrative Code, defines Remediable tasks (expanded functions) delegable to dental hygienists and dental assistants and the level of supervision required.